markphelps/flipt.io/content/docs/configuration.md

 ## Databases

-Flipt supports both [SQLite](https://www.sqlite.org/index.html) and [Postgres](https://www.postgresql.org/) databases as of `v0.5.0`.
+Flipt supports [SQLite](https://www.sqlite.org/index.html), [Postgres](https://www.postgresql.org/) and [MySQL](https://dev.mysql.com/) databases as of `v0.16.0`.

-SQLite is enabled by default for simplicity, however you should use Postgres if you intend to run multiple copies of Flipt in a high availability configuration.
+SQLite is enabled by default for simplicity, however you should use Postgres or MySQL if you intend to run multiple copies of Flipt in a high availability configuration.

 The database connection can be configured as follows: